flancian/garden/discussing social annotation and digital literacies.md

 @Flancian, I see your question in the Q&A and may not have a chance to respond out loud.
 I'll typically put citation managers, note-taking tools (e.g. Evernote, Notion, OneNote) in the toolkit citation mangers tend to be Zotero, Mendeley, and, when I've worked at institutions with librarians that support it, RefWorks and EndNote
 ```
+- [[paul schacht]] adrie waters (sp?) piece objecting on the fact that people were writing hypothes.is co